m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking.md

 ## Why is Configuration Hard?
 Configuration is hard to get right for several reasons.

-First, it can be difficult to define what is meant by “correct behavior” when it comes to routing rules.
+First, it can be difficult to define what is meant by "correct behavior" when it comes to routing rules.

 Second, the interactions between multiple routing protocols can lead to unpredictable results.
 Furthermore, since each AS is independently configured, the interactions between the policies of different ASes can lead to unintended behavior.